>>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone. This is all that's left.

 I liked my new job on the Evening Post, even if the bloke that issued the papers was a grumpy old sod.
 Residing in a nicotine den in the corner of Boughton Close, it didn’t take much to get him agitated and nothing agitated him more than a late delivery van.
 He’d be all worked up and chain smoking by the time the papers arrived and it took every bit of his wife’s patience to keep him calm while they untied the bundles and counted the exact amount of papers needed for each round.

 Paul, me and the rest of the lads didn’t mind the van being late.
-On one occasion when the van was extremely late, someone produced a ball and we nipped across the road to Beechings Green for a kick-about.
+On one occasion when the van was extremely late, someone produced a ball and we nipped across the road to Beechings Way playing field for a kick-about.
 Most times though, we just hung around in the close with David Waters, an older boy who was always good for a laugh.

 ‘There’s a little man in my hand, can you see him?’ said David, showing an open palm.
 ‘He likes having his chin tickled.
 Will you tickle his chin?
 Go on, tickle his chin.’